Back to articles

 How does Level 1 charging work?

-Although charging times differ per vehicle and are dependent on other factors such as weather conditions, driving style, and the onboard battery converter, a level 1 charge will replenish your EV’s battery with about 4 to 5 miles range per hour (6 to 8 kilometers).
-So if you’ve driven 100 miles (160 kilometers), this means it will take you between 20 to 25 hours to fully charge your vehicle.
+Although charging times differ per vehicle and are dependent on other factors such as weather conditions, driving style, and the onboard current converter, charging at Level 1 will replenish your EV’s battery with about 4 to 5 miles of range per hour (6 to 8 kilometers).

-Level 2 EV charging stations are usually found in public or commercial parking spaces, at the office, or in residential areas.
-These charging stations are a lot faster than level 1 chargers.
+Level 2 EV charging requires a dedicated charging station and is usually found in public or commercial parking spaces, workplaces, or residential areas.
+While still using alternating current, these charging stations are considerably faster than Level 1 charging.

 How does Level 2 charging work?

-Level 2 charging stations are separate stations that offer relatively fast charging speeds and can have a variety of additional smart functionalities.
-Installing a level 2 charging station has to be done by a professional.
+Level 2 charging stations are dedicated pieces of hardware wired directly into your home’s electrical circuit by a qualified professional.
+They offer relatively fast charging speeds and can have a variety of additional smart functionalities.

 How fast is a level 2 charger?

-Roughly speaking, it is about 5 to 15 times faster than a level 1 charger depending on the power output and the vehicle you’re charging.
+Roughly speaking, Level 2 charging is about 5 to 15 times faster than Level 1 charging, depending on the power output and the vehicle you’re charging.

-Charging for an hour with 7.4 kW will result in about 25 miles (40 kilometer) range, 11 kW in 37 miles (60 kilometers) range, and 22kW in 75 miles (120 kilometers) range.
-These calculations are approximations based on the average battery consumption of 18kWh per 62 miles (100 kilometers).
+Charging for an hour with a 7.4 kW power output will add about 25 miles (40 kilometers) of range, 11 kW will add 37 miles (60 kilometers) of range, and 22 kW will add up to 75 miles (120 kilometers) of range.
+These calculations are approximations based on the average battery consumption of 18 kWh per 62 miles (100 kilometers).
 Actual power consumption depends on the vehicle, battery size, and vehicle conditions.

 What is level 3 charging?